gnolang/gno/docs/concepts/effective-gno.md

 func init() {
     created = time.Now()
-    // std.GetOrigCaller in the context of realm initialisation is,
+    // std.OrigCaller in the context of realm initialisation is,
     // of course, the publisher of the realm :)
-    // This can be better than hardcoding an admin address as a constant. admin = std.GetOrigCaller()
+    // This can be better than hardcoding an admin address as a constant. admin = std.OrigCaller()
     // list is already initialized, so it will already contain "foo", "bar" and
     // the current time as existing items. list = append(list, admin.String())